SuperGold Card: Functions and purpose

+History

 It was a major initiative of the political party New Zealand First, which established a research team to design the SuperGold Card.
 The party leader Winston Peters negotiated the scheme with then-Prime Minister Helen Clark, despite widespread opposition to the card on the grounds of high cost.
 As a condition of the 2005 confidence and supply agreement between New Zealand First and the Labour Government, Peters launched the SuperGold Card in August 2007.